Financial-Times/ft-origami/docs/syntax/scss.md

 SASS features should be used only where they result in increased clarity and reuse.
 Care should be taken that the resulting CSS is not compromised by unnecessary SASS nesting.

 ## Selectors

-* Specificity *must* be minimised.
-Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) where there is any chance of components being nested.
-* Specificity *must* primarily come from class naming, rather than selectors.
-Selectors *may* use multiple operands if necessary, for example to prefix a class with a configuarable selector, or to apply adjacency rules:
-	- GOOD: `.o-tweet__title`, `$o-tweet-legacy-behaviour .o-tweet__user`, `.o-tweet__media + .o-tweet__stats`
-	- BAD: `div.tweet .header h1`
-* Keep selectors short.
-Ideally just one class
-* Avoid IDs
-* Avoid using only tag names, except when applying a reset
-* Avoid using tag names in addition to classes
-	- GOOD: `.o-thing`
-	- BAD: `div.o-thing`
-* Avoid relying on a specific element structure unless you’re really confident that the structure will never change
-	- GOOD: `.o-thing-title-icon`
-	- BAD: `.o-thing h1 span`
-* Avoid specificity wars.
-Don’t use increased specificity to overcome an existing overly-specific selector - make the existing one less specific, or use new class names.

-## Encapsulation
+### Naming conventions and encapsulation

 SASS does not have proper encapsulation or scope, so strict adherence to namespacing rules is essential.

+* Class and placeholder selectors (`.` and `%`) and SASS variables (`$`) *must* be prefixed with the module name, and written as hypen separated lowercase strings
+    - GOOD: `.o-thing--large`, `$o-grid-mq-type: width;`
+    - BAD: `.largething`, '$GridIsResponsive: true;'
-* Selectors, SASS variables, mixins and functions must be namespaced with the name of the module.
+* Mixins and functions *must* be prefixed with the module name, and written in camel case
-    - GOOD: `$o-gallery-thumb-width`, `@mixin oGalleryCalculatePadding()`
+    - GOOD: `@mixin oGalleryCalculatePadding()`
-    - BAD: `$thumb-width`, `@mixin calculatePadding()`
+    - BAD: `@mixin calculate-padding()`
+* Tag selectors (unprefixed, eg `h1`) *must not* be used alone, but may be used if prefixed with a correctly namespaced selector
+    - GOOD: `.o-thing__content > h1`
+    - BAD: `h1`
+* ID selectors (`#`) *must not* be used at all
 * Modules *must not* set or modify any CSS or SASS element in another module's namespace.
-* Classes that mark the outer element of a module component *must* have the same name as the module.
+* Classes that mark the outer element of a module component *must* have the same name as the module

+### Specificity

-* Classes that style elements within a module root element should use single selectors based on [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), especially if the component might contain other components (eg in the case of a 'grid' component), to avoid one component's styles affecting the appearance of a component within it.
+* Specificity *must* be minimised.
+Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), especially if the component might contain other components (eg in the case of a 'grid' component), to avoid one component's styles affecting the appearance of a component within it.
 Where a component can never contain any child components (eg a 'tweet' component or a 'gallery' component), they may instead choose to use simple class names and increase specificity with the module root selector as a parent.
+* Selectors *should* contain a single operand, with the following exceptions:
+    * To prefix a class for feature targeting, where the first operand is a documented [Modernizr](http://modernizr.com/docs/) test class name, and the second is a correctly namespaced selector (the feature selector *should* be configurable, and set to the Modernizr value by default)
+        - GOOD: `$o-tweet-featureflag-svg .o-tweet__twitter-logo`
+    * To apply styles to naked tags (those without a class) inside an element marked with a module specific class.
+In these cases, use a child operator to minimize the chance of interference with other modules
+        - ACCEPTABLE: `.o-thing__content h1`
+        - BETTER: `.o-thing__content > h1`
+    * To use the adjacent element operator:
+    	- GOOD: `.o-tweet__media + .o-tweet__stats`
+* Combination selectors, those that specify a combination of tag name, class and/or ID in the same selector token *must not* be used
+	- GOOD: `.o-thing`
+	- BAD: `div.o-thing`, `span#output-area`
+* Increased specificity *must not* be used to overcome an existing overly-specific selector - make the existing one less specific, or use new class names.

-## State
+### State

 * BEM modifiers *should* be used to indicate state, except where state is switched automatically by the browser and selectable using pseudoclasses:
-	- *:hover* - (:hover) when mouse pointer is over element
+	- `$o-hoverable-if-hover-enabled :hover` - element is currently under the pointer
-	- *:focus* - (:focus) when key events will be targetted to the element
+	- `:focus` - element is the target for any text input
-	- *--error* - element is in error state, e.g. a form field
+	- `--error` - element is in error state, e.g. a form field
-	- *--disabled* - element cannot be interacted with
+	- `--disabled` - element cannot be interacted with
-	- *--selected* - element is chosen out of a larger group (use in preference to 'active')
+	- `--selected` - element is chosen out of a larger group (prefer this instead of 'active')
 * Where hover effects are included, [o-hoverable](https://github.com/Financial-Times/o-hoverable) *must* be used to allow the hover effects to be turned off.
-* Consider all forms of user input, not just mouse.

-## Properties
+## Properties and values

+## Property names

-* Where vendor-specific properties are used, prefer to use a mixin to apply the various properties.
+* Where vendor-specific properties are used, a mixin *should* be used to apply the various properties.
 This allows the vendor-specific ones to be removed from just one place as browser support changes.
-* Prefer [feature flag](/ft-origami/docs/syntax/html/) and conditional classes to CSS hacks.
-Where you use a conditional class, make it configurable so that the product developer can use whatever classname they want, and can apply the legacy support to whichever user agents they want
-	- GOOD: `$o-tweet-legacy-selector .thing { height: 100px; }`
-	- BAD: `.thing { height*: 100px; }`
+* CSS hacks to target particular browsers *must not* be used.
+Instead, use the **o-useragent** module.
-* Order properties consistently.
-The use of [CSS Comb](http://csscomb.com/) is recommended to automate this, and should be used during development so that other developers beneift from cleaner code being available in the source tree.
+* Properties *should* be ordered consistently.
+[CSS Comb](http://csscomb.com/) *should* be used to automate this, and *should* be used during development so that other developers beneift from cleaner code being available in the source tree.

 ## Values

 * Component CSS *should* not use `!important`.
-Valid use cases for !important exist, but usually only at the product level.
-If !important is used in a component, a comment should be left in code to explain why it was necessary.
+Valid use cases for `!important` exist, but usually only at the product level.
+If `!important` is used in a component, a comment *must* be left in code to explain why it was necessary.
-* Avoid CSS expressions and behaviours, except to polyfill essential features for older browsers (e.g. boxsizing.htc for `box-sizing: border-box`)
+* CSS expressions and behaviours *should* not be used, except to polyfill essential features for older browsers (e.g. boxsizing.htc for `box-sizing: border-box`)

 ### SASS variables